ajn96/iSensor-SPI-Buffer/REGISTER_DEFINITION.md

 | 7:0 | MONTH | Firmware program month, in BCD |
 | 15:8 | DAY | Firmware program day, in BCD |

 For example, April 24th would be represented by 0x2404.
+The DAY/MONTH/YEAR values are generated automatically at compile time using the C DATE preprocessor macro.

 ## FW_YEAR